rikhuijzer/phd-thesis/chapters/introduction.typ

 (e.g., #parencite(<tendeiro2019review>), #parencite(<gelman2021bayesian>)).
 This latter approach is the most computationally expensive, but does allow for greater flexibility in model definitions and is arguably more intuitive since model assumptions are more explicit and model interpretations more visual.

-With all the these statistical options, it was often not clear which model should be used for which study.
+With all the these statistical options, it was often not clear which model should be used for which study during our research.
 This is in line with the "no free lunch" theorem @wolpert1997no.
 The theory states that there is no single statistical model that is the best fit for all studies.
 This means that we have to choose the best model for each study, but this is not easy since we do not know which model is the best.